 It’s important for you to be able to look into the water, and know that that’s one way of living, but to choose to live in the boat instead.

-So, from this point onwards, focus on internalization.
+So, from this point onward, focus on internalization.
 Spend just as much time “digesting” the information you consume about spirituality, as you do reading it.
 A good rule of thumb is to sit down with a pen and paper after any book, video or session and ask yourself, what were my key takeaways?

 As you integrate the wisdom in deeper capacities, you don’t need to read as many books as you first did, or jump from one spiritual practice to another.
 Now, it’s about slowing down and actually putting everything into practice.
 It’s about building a ship out of this small foundational boat.